About Cognitive Psychology

 How is the program structured?

 The program in Cognitive Psychology affords students the flexibility to take courses related to their interests in cognition, as well as in other areas of psychology, including cognitive neuroscience, developmental, social, and statistics/psychometrics.
-By participating in a lively series of seminars, students learn presentation skills and acquire an ability to critique theories, methods, and research in an environment that fosters new research ideas.
+By participating in a lively series of weekly seminars, students learn presentation skills and acquire an ability to critique theories, methods, and research in an environment that fosters new research ideas.
 Research collaboration is highly encouraged and supported.
-In fact, many faculty and students collaborate with other students and faculty both within the Cognitive Area, and with members of the other core areas.
+In fact, many faculty and students collaborate with other students and faculty both within the Cognitive Area, and with members of the other core areas, and also in other departments.

 What is the focus of the program?